aita-lab/awesome-multimodal-fusion-emotion-recognition/README.md

-# **Awesome Multi-modal Fusion in Speech Emotion Recognition**
+# **Awesome Multimodal Fusion in Speech Emotion Recognition**

-<i> Welcome to the **Awesome Multi-modal Fusion in Speech Emotion Recognition** GitHub repository, the official companion to our survey paper: **"Multi-Modal Fusion in Speech Emotion Recognition: A Comprehensive Review of Methods and Technologies."** </i>
+<i> Welcome to the **Awesome Multimodal Fusion in Speech Emotion Recognition** GitHub repository, the official companion to our survey paper: **"Multimodal fusion in speech emotion recognition: A comprehensive review of methods and technologies."** </i>

 ---